hgcl/clara-le/pages/posts/now-archive-2.md

 I planted an avocado seed a few months back and finally gave it a name (Sigmund).
 It is now 55 cm tall and not dying — yet.

-Otherwise, I spend most of my free time typing and clicking away on my laptop, working full-time as a visual designer.
+Otherwise, I spend most of my free time typing and clicking away on my laptop, working full-time as a visual designer. {end-key}